The perfectionist’s shipping problem

 Quantity over quality.
 When time ends, you have a first draft – messy, but existent.

-Research on creative process stages suggests that drafting and editing engage competing cognitive modes.
+Neuroscience research on creative cognition shows that generative thinking (default mode network) and evaluative thinking (executive control network) compete for neural resources.
 When both run simultaneously, paralysis results.
-Separating the drafting phase from the editing phase removes the internal judge and frees generative output [4].
+Separating the drafting phase from the editing phase reduces this competition and frees generative output [4].

 This works because it decouples the drafting phase (creative, fast, messy) from the editing phase (critical, slow, clean).
 Many creatives know this intellectually but don’t ritualize it.
 The 15-minute timer and the explicit “be messy” instruction give you permission to break perfectionism’s rules.
 Creation and criticism use different brain states.
 Don’t force them into the same window.